kach/nearley/docs/md/index.md

 These are documented on the [tooling page](tooling.html).

-> NOTE: If you're not ready to install nearley yet, you can follow along in
+> Note: If you're not ready to install nearley yet, you can follow along in
 > your browser using the [nearley
 > playground](https://omrelli.ug/nearley-playground/), an online interface for
 > exploring nearley grammars interactively.